FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/1-Overview.md

 ## Vocabulary

-Setpoint / Reference: the desired state of our mechanism
+- Setpoint / Reference: the desired state of our mechanism
-Error: Setpoint - Actual, or how far off you are from your setpoint Steady-State Error: the error of the system after it has reached equilibrium (stopped moving)
+- Error: Setpoint - Actual, or how far off you are from your setpoint
+- Steady-State Error: the error of the system after it has reached equilibrium (stopped moving)
-Response: behavior of a system after enabling closed loop control Settling Time: the time it takes for a system to settle to equilibrium
+- Response: behavior of a system after enabling closed loop control
+- Settling Time: the time it takes for a system to settle to equilibrium
+- Controller: the model or equations that control how data is interpreted and converted into outputs for actuators

 I've tried to put the most important ones above but here are some more: [Controls Glossary](https://docs.wpilib.org/en/latest/docs/software/advanced-control/introduction/controls-glossary.html)